Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Companies think AI cold calling saves money.
 Here's what it actually costs:

 Missed Opportunities: Robots can't hear buying signals like "I wish we could solve this."
 They just follow scripts.
+Humans diagnose the real problem and book meetings that actually close.

 Brand Damage: Nothing says "we don't value you" like making prospects talk to a machine about their business problems.